 These same vaccinations are also recommended by the AVMA (American Veterinary Medical Association).

-Giving puppy immunizations is good, but giving them at the right time is essential if you want them to work!
+When it comes to giving puppy shots, timing is hugely important and you need to make sure Fido gets his vaccinations at the right time is essential if you want them to work!

 Very young puppies have a certain amount of natural immunity that they get from their mothers milk, but that begins to diminish somewhere between 5 and 8 weeks of age.